MicrosoftDocs/azure-docs/articles/aks/csi-migrate-in-tree-volumes.md

 5. Manually delete the older resources including in-tree PVC/PV, VolumeSnapshot, and VolumeSnapshotContent.
 Otherwise, maintaining the in-tree PVC/PC and snapshot objects will generate more cost.

-## Migration options for file share volumes
+## File share volumes

 Migration from in-tree to CSI is supported by creating a dynamic volume.

+### Migration steps

 1. Update the existing PV `ReclaimPolicy` from **Delete** to **Retain** by running the following command: